NathanDennis1/Predicting-Tennis-Matches-And-Tournaments/README.md

 #### error_metrics.py

-To display error metrics (RMSE, L1, and Linf scores), utilize the Odds_to_prob.py script and the function "convert_odds" inputting the year and tournament to create a csv file for the given odds based on the year and tournament.
-Running 'displayErrors' in the 'error_metrics.py' script will display the error scores across the given tournament input and optional k scaling factors for the head-to-head data.
+To display error metrics (RMSE, L1, Linf, MAPE, and R-Squared scores), utilize the Odds_to_prob.py script and the function "convert_odds" inputting the year and tournament to create a csv file for the given odds based on the year and tournament.
+Running 'displayErrors' in the 'error_metrics.py' script will display the error scores across the given tournament input and optional k scaling factors for the head-to-head data outputting a dataframe with these values.

 #### plot.py

 To plot the data, use the 'plot.py' script and Plot class.
 Run the plots function with the input tournament, year, and optimal k scaling factors to include head-to-head model data in the plots.

+To plot a comparison between the ELO and SkillO predictions, running 'plot_ELO_vs_SkillO' with the tournament name, year, and simulation will output a png file based on the simulation number for the corresponding SkillO and ELO output.

 #### main.py